Pabitapun23/gbc-Intro-to-iOS-Development/README.md

 In assignment 1 of Introduction to iOS Development, I developed an iOS application for Pizza Store, named Pabita's Pizza Store.
 In this application, users can easily customize and place orders through a user-friendly form, specifying preferences such as pizza type, size, quantity, and coupon codes for additional discounts.
 Moreover, users can reset form fields using a conveniently located option on the navigation bar.
 An enticing feature includes the ability to explore the daily specials menu, where users can secure exclusive discount coupons.
 I tested and added error handling and thorough form validation to it, ensuring a seamless and error-free user experience.

 ## 6. Session06 - UIKitNewDemo
-In this session, I learned about UI kits and the basics of storyboards.
-I made an application for a pizza ordering system that has multiple screens.
+In this session, I learned about UI kits, the basics of storyboards, navigation, connection, and inspection in the storyboards.
+I made an iOS application for a pizza ordering system that has multiple screens.